ccarpenter04/BSLI/README.md

 * Scala
 * Groovy
 * Kotlin
+* Ceylon

 ### Coming Soon
-* Ceylon
 * Clojure

-Pull requests are welcome along with suggested language additions and any hints as to how to better detect any of the supported source language.
+Pull requests are welcome along with suggested language additions and any hints as to how to better detect any of the supported source languages.

 Unit tests also need to be written to verify correct functionality.
 Anyone is welcome to write them.